k06a/DeluxeInjection/README.md

 @end
 ```

-Sure it works with generic types:
+Of course this will work for generic types:

 ```objective-c
 @property (strong, nonatomic) NSMutableArray<NSString *><DILazy> *items;